-The exhibition begins with Pulse Index (2010), which will be presented at its largest scale to date.
+The exhibition begins with Pulse Index (2010), which is presented at its largest scale to date.
 The work records participants’ fingerprints at the same time as it detects their heart rates, displaying data from the last 10,000 users on a scaled grid of massive projections.
-The second work, Pulse Tank (2008), which premiered at Prospect.1, New Orleans Biennial, will be updated and expanded for this new exhibition.
-Sensors will turn your pulse into ripples on illuminated water tanks, creating ever-changing patterns that will be reflected on the gallery walls.
+The second work, Pulse Tank (2008), which premiered at Prospect.1, New Orleans Biennial, has been updated and expanded for this new exhibition.
+Sensors turn your pulse into ripples on illuminated water tanks, creating ever-changing patterns that are reflected on the gallery walls.

-Pulse Room (2006) rounds out the exhibition.
-The final installation features hundreds of clear, incandescent light bulbs hanging from the ceiling in even rows, pulsing with the heartbeats of past visitors.
+Pulse Room (2006) rounds out the exhibition, featuring hundreds of clear, incandescent light bulbs hanging from the ceiling in even rows, pulsing with the heartbeats of past visitors.
 You can add your heartbeat to the installation by touching a sensor, which transmits your pulse to the first bulb.
 Additional heartbeats continue to register on the first bulb, advancing earlier recordings ahead one bulb at a time.
-The sound of the collected heartbeats will join the light display to amplify the physical impact of the installation.
+The sound of the collected heartbeats join the light display to amplify the physical impact of the installation.

-Six short documentaries of Pulse works will also be exhibited, showing the breadth of the series through video footage of various other biometric public-art interventions in Abu Dhabi, Toronto, Hobart, New York, and Urdaibai, Spain (2007–2015).
+Three short documentaries of Pulse works are also on view, showing the breadth of the series through video footage of various other biometric public-art interventions in Abu Dhabi, Toronto, Hobart, New York, and Urdaibai, Spain (2007–2015).

 About the Artist